NewThe Scope Gap Playbook — how great GCs write subcontractor scopesRead the playbook →

 • Architectural/GC: Chase widths and depths for wall-hung fixture carriers.
 Countertop cut-out dimensions for sink fixtures.
 Finish floor schedule is required to order the correct floor drain cover — do not proceed without it.

 • HVAC/mechanical: Condensate drain connection points from all HVAC equipment (chillers, ERVs, fan coil units) to the nearest floor drain provided by the plumbing trade.
 Confirm drain locations before mechanical equipment is set.
+Make-up water connections to hydronic systems and humidifiers — confirm responsibility for the connection point.

 • Controls: BMS monitoring points for sump pump high-water alarms, domestic hot water supply and return temperatures, and master mixing valve status.